What Makes Up A Credit Score?

 If you’re going to be applying for new credit (i.e. credit cards, installment loans, car loans and car leases) try to do so sparingly.
 Your score may be impacted if you apply for too many new loans at once.

-Once you are prequalified for a mortgage, don’t open any new credit without first checking with your certified loan officer.
+Once you are prequalified for a mortgage, don’t open any new credit without first checking with your licensed loan officer.

 Finally, the sooner you start your credit history, the better off you will be, as the longer your credit accounts have been open, the higher your score will be.